centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-dell-xseries-snmp.md

 ### Network flow

-The Centreon Poller should be able to reach Dell Xseries device over UDP/161 SNMP port
+The Centreon Poller should be able to reach the UDP/161 SNMP port of the Dell Xseries device.

 ## Installation